Kirstine Stubbe Teglbjærg

 Kirstine Stubbe Teglbjærg is a Danish composer, singer, and producer.
-June 2021 she launched her new solo project Sitrekin.
 She is well known for having been the lead singer and songwriter for Blue Foundation.
-Co-founder and co-CEO of HUN SOLO.
-Based in Copenhagen.
+In June 2021, she launched her new project Sitrekin.

 Career

 She was the lead singer for Blue Foundation until 2009 and was nominated for several awards for her work in this band.

 Since her departure, she has been making music underground.
 She worked in her own studio Copenhagen until the release of her first solo album in 2012.
 She wanted to find her very own and unique sound.